Appendices included:

 - Describe the changes as humans develop to old age.

+Each area is revisited every year to allow children to build on prior learning and the lessons provide a progressive programme.
+Sex education has been included in line with the DfE recommendations and is covered in Year 6 of the scheme.
 The schemes provide a gentle introduction to some key RSE themes in Reception, Year 1, 2 and 3.
 Children are introduced to age-appropriate technical terms related to different parts of the body to ensure that they understand a common language throughout school.
 They also look at differences between boys and girls, families, and hygiene.
 From year 4 we start to teach about puberty as some children may start to experience some of the physical or emotional changes.
 This learning is built upon in years 5 and 6.
+Kapow Primary supports the requirements of the Equality Act through direct teaching, for example learning about different families, the negative effect of stereotypes and celebrating differences, in addition to the inclusion of diverse teaching resources throughout the lessons.

 Teachers will use the following strategies to deal with unexpected questions:

-- If a question is personal, the teacher will remind pupils of the ground rules and may refer the pupil to other agencies, such as, a counsellor, school nurse, help line etc.
+- If a question is personal, the teacher will remind pupils of the ground rules.

 - If the teacher does not know the answer to a question, the teacher will acknowledge this and may research the question later.

-- If the question is too explicit, is outside set parameters, is inappropriate in a whole class setting or raises concerns about sexual abuse the teacher should acknowledge it and promise to attend to it on an individual basis.
+- If the question is too explicit, is outside set parameters, is inappropriate in a whole class setting or raises concerns about sexual abuse the teacher will inform the Designated Safeguarding Lead the same day.

 The governing board will approve the RSE policy and hold the headteacher to account for its implementation.